 Like any surgery, rates of recovery after liposuction can vary between individuals.
 However, if the patient is a healthy, nonsmoking adult, he or she should have little trouble recovering from the procedure.
-In this blog post, Dr. Samuel Pearl and Dr. Alexander Ereso shed a little light on what to expect in the weeks following liposuction surgery.
+In this blog post, Dr. Alexander Ereso sheds a little light on what to expect in the weeks following liposuction surgery.

 Expectation Versus Reality

 Before you schedule your surgery, you will sit down with your doctor during a formal consultation and discuss whether you are a good candidate for liposuction.
 Depending on the type of liposuction being performed, the surgery is performed under general or local anesthesia, and is normally an outpatient procedure.
 However, even the fittest folks shouldn’t expect to exit the operating room looking and feeling 10 years younger.
 It’s important to allow your body time to properly heal before jumping back into your normal routine.

 Your body will ultimately decide when you’re ready to head back to work or hit the gym, but here is how you can expect the general timeline to go:

 - The first two to three days after surgery are usually the toughest.
 Depending on the amount of fat removed and the area of removal, you will likely have localized swelling that can leave you feeling sore.

 - Most patients are able to return to work within a week of the operation.
 Compression garments will still need to be worn to help minimize swelling, but they are easily hidden under clothing.